Internment Locations

 Yasue Takahashi was born on Maui, the daughter of a sugar plantation laborer.
 Following her graduation from high school, she left for Japan, where she studied naniwabushi, a type of historical ballad often performed with the accompaniment of a shamisen.
 She returned to the islands in 1940 under the stage name Teruchiyo Suzuki, performing on Maui and in Honolulu before the war.

-Takahashi was among a handful of women who were arrested and then incarcerated at the Honouliuli Internment Camp.
-The others were Masako Fujimura, Irene Umeno Harada, Helen Shizuko Nakagawa, Haruko Takahashi, and Ryuto Tsuda.
+Along with Takahashi, only five other Japanese women from Hawaii were ever interned at Honouliuli.
+They were Masako Fujimura, Irene Umeno Harada, Helen Shizuko Nakagawa, Haruko Takahashi, and Ryuto Tsuda.